bobdavies2000/OpenCVB/README.md

     names of the OpenCV libraries.
 It should automatically be updated with the current OpenCV version that is in use.
 If not, run the “VersionOpenCV” application included in the OpenCVB.sln file.

+-   OpenCV, OpenCV-Contrib, LibRealSense2, Kinect4Azure libraries are all
+    downloaded, configured, and built automatically as part of “PrepareTree.bat”.
+If the libraries are missing, open the .sln file in the respective Build directory for each and investigate further.
+The solution files are:

+    -   \<OpenCVB Dir\>/Azure-Kinect-Sensor-SDK/Build/K4A.sln

+    -   \<OpenCVB Dir\>/librealsense/Build/librealsense2.sln

+    -   \<OpenCVB Dir\>/opencv/Build/opencv.sln

 Building New Experiments With Snippets
 ======================================